mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 * The 7 of clubs is less than the King of clubs, or _7C_ < _KC_
 * The Ace of spades is greater than the Ace of diamonds, or _AS_ > _AD_

 Typically, a deck of cards is ordered by suit and then by value.
 This means that all the clubs are together from Ace to King, all the diamonds are together from Ace to King, all the hearts are together from Ace to King, and all the spades are together from Ace to King.
 To facilitate the calculations in this trick, the sorting of the deck has to be changed.
-The trick requires that cards be ordered by value and then by suit.
-This means that the cards are ordered as _AC, AD, AH, AS, 1C, 1D, 1H, 1S,…, QC, QD, QH, QS, KC, KD, KH, KS_.
+The trick requires that cards are ordered by value and then by suit.
+This means that the cards are ordered as _AC, AD, AH, AS, 1C, 1D, 1H, 1S, … , QC, QD, QH, QS, KC, KD, KH, KS_.
 (This detail should not be shared with the spectator.)

 # Explanation

-The trick is a self working card trick which uses a scheme to encode the hidden fifth card's suit and value in the way the other four other cards are presented.
+The trick is an _almost_ self working card trick which uses a scheme to encode the hidden fifth card's suit and value in the way the other four other cards are presented.

 The foundation of this trick is discrete math and Michael Kleber wrote a wonderful article about this trick in [The Mathematical Intelligencer 24, 9–11 (2002)](https://doi-org.lib-proxy.fullerton.edu/10.1007/BF03025305) which explains the math in great detail.
-(You can also [find this article](https://bfy.tw/QW56) through your favorite search engine.)
+(You can also [find this article](https://www.google.com/search?q=michael+kleber+best+card+trick+mathematical+intelligencer) through your favorite search engine.)

-Starting with a deck of cards, five cards are selected.
-Let's imagine the following cards are selected:  or 3 of clubs, 7 of diamonds, 2 of clubs, 10 of spades, and the 3 of hearts.
+Starting with a deck of playing cards, make sure the jokers are removed.
+Shuffle the cards as many times as you or your spectator likes then select five cards.
+Let's imagine the following cards are selected: 3 of clubs, 7 of diamonds, 2 of clubs, 10 of spades, and the 3 of hearts.

 The cards are handed to the human magician.
 The magician will first sort the cards into identical suits.
 Given the hand described above, the magician mentally organizes the cards into:

-* clubs: _3C_, _2C_
+* clubs: _2C_, _3C_
 * diamonds: _7D_
 * hearts: _3H_
 * spades: _10S_

 We need to use a suit that has at least two cards.
-In this example, the only suit that has this is the clubs.
+In this example, the only suit that has two cards is the clubs.
 One card must be the _base_ card and the other card will be the _secret_ card.

 The rules for the base card are: